 Okay, let’s test your stormwater reg knowledge: If the closest stream, river or lake is miles away, you’re not going to spill pollutants directly into a waterway, right?

-Wrong!
+Actually, that’s incorrect.
 Your risk of polluting that stream, river or lake is as close as your nearest storm drain — where rogue liquids can escape directly into the groundwater and eventually into a waterway.
 And that can mean a hefty fine that will quickly drain your bank account.

 Keeping spills out of your drains isn’t as hard as it seems — especially if you use a drain cover.
 It’s one of the easiest, most cost-effective ways to cover and seal a drain to prevent unwanted liquids from entering.
 There are a lot of choices out there in materials such as vinyl, clay, urethane and rubber.
 There are even magnetic drain covers.
-Here’s what you need to considered in selecting the right drain cover for your application:
+Here’s what you need to consider in selecting the right drain cover for your application:

 1. Ease of Deployment